OISF/suricata/doc/userguide/performance/hyperscan.rst

 **Note**:
 You might need to create and adjust permissions to the default caching folder path, especially if you are running Suricata as a non-root user.

+**Note**:
+If you're running multiple Suricata instances, use separate cache folders for each one to avoid read/write conflicts when they run at the same time.